k0inwork/mud-llm/design/phase-1-foundation-and-content-tools/README.md

 ## 4. Test Data Requirements

-To test the functionality implemented in Phase 1, the following data structures (represented here in a JSON-like format for clarity, but stored in the database) should be creatable and manageable via the web editor:
+To test the functionality implemented in Phase 1, the following data structures (represented here in a JSON-like format for clarity) should be creatable and manageable via the web editor.
+This initial test data will be stored in a seed file (e.g., `seed.sql` or `seed.json`) that the application can use to populate a fresh database for testing.

 ### 4.1.
 Example Room